 “Extraordinary Circumstances” Allow OCR to Investigate

-Although the Office of Civil Rights does not usually review individual educational decisions, they may investigate under “extraordinary circumstances.”
+Although the Office for Civil Rights does not usually review individual educational decisions, they may investigate under “extraordinary circumstances.”
 In the Gloucester County VA Public Schools case, they looked at:

 “… the nature and severity of the harm that could result from the school division’s failure to provide a student with a disability with Section 504 services.
 When a school division’s decision that a student is ineligible for Section 504 services could result in the death or serious illness of the student, there is a basis for finding that the case involves ‘extraordinary circumstances’ that support a substantive OCR review of the decision.”

 OCR reviewed the correspondence from the child’s doctor describing the severity of her condition, information that was provided to Gloucester County Public Schools but ignored by the school.
 OCR expressed concerns that:

 “… the evidence from the Student’s doctor was not contradicted by any other evidence, and that neither the evaluation team members nor anyone with whom they consulted had qualifications approaching those of the Student’s doctor to diagnose the nature and severity of the Student’s PTA and the likelihood, nature and severity of the harm that could result from the Division’s failure to find the Student eligible for Section 504 services.”